-Recognized as one of Canada's Greenest Employers (2018):
+Recognized as one of Canada's Greenest Employers (2019):

-By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Apr 18, 2018)
+By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Apr 14, 2019)

-Here are some of the reasons why Printing House Ltd., The / TPH was selected as one of Canada's Greenest Employers (2018):
+Here are some of the reasons why Printing House Ltd., The / TPH was selected as one of Canada's Greenest Employers (2019):

-- The Printing House works with the World Wildlife Fund, supporting a number of its environmental initiatives throughout the year, including Living Planet@Work, the CN Tower Stair Climb for Nature, and the Kids Run for Nature initiatives -- the company has also partnered with the "Forest Farmer" organization to ensure that one tree is planted for every new account opened at The Printing House (planted in the customer's name)
+- The Printing House supports a number of environmental initiatives throughout the year, including the WWF CN Tower Stair Climb for Nature and The Great Canadian Shoreline Cleanup (in partnership with the WWF and Ocean Wise) -- the company also partners with the Forest Farmer organization to ensure that one tree is planted for every new account opened at The Printing House, planting nearly 4,000 trees since 2015

-- In response to worldwide drops in honey bee populations and honey yields, The Printing House took the unique step of working directly with "Toronto Bee Rescue" and installed 6 rooftop hives at its head office location, creating one of the first corporately-sponsored bee apiaries in the country
+- In response to worldwide drops in honey bee populations and honey yields, The Printing House took the unique step of working directly with Toronto Bee Rescue and installed eight rooftop hives at its head office location, creating one of the first corporately-sponsored bee apiaries in the country

 The Printing House is a leader in forest sustainability

 Tomé Moitas feels lucky that when he interviewed for a job at The Printing House (TPH) 14 years ago, the Toronto-based firm was not quite the powerhouse of sustainability it is now.
 Another person initially got the nod, then didn't work out, and the interviewer had to fish Moitas's resume out of the wastebasket to hire him.